dicebear/dicebear/CONTRIBUTING.md

    (the `publish-pub` job): likewise no token; pub.dev verifies the `v<version>` tag against the pubspec version and publishes `src/dart/core` straight from the monorepo
+8. Publishes the C# core `DiceBear.Core` to NuGet via trusted publishing (the `publish-nuget` job): likewise no token; `dotnet pack` and `dotnet nuget push` upload `src/csharp/core` in one step

 The PHP port is the exception: Composer/Packagist consumes one Git repository per package rather than a monorepo subdirectory, so `split-php-core.yml` mirrors `src/php/core` (tags included) to the standalone [`dicebear/dicebear-php`](https://github.com/dicebear/dicebear-php) repository, and Packagist publishes `dicebear/core` from that mirror.
-All five ports ride the same version the monorepo tagged.
+All six ports ride the same version the monorepo tagged.

 ## Licensing